Frontend tooling case study

 Approach

-I used a focused vanilla JavaScript state model, Canvas 2D drawing paths, pointer capture, typed-array flood fill, and capped ImageData snapshots.
+I used vanilla JS state, Canvas paths, pointer capture, typed-array flood fill, and capped snapshots.

 Tradeoff

-ImageData history is straightforward and reliable for a small editor, but it becomes memory-heavy on large canvases.
+ImageData history is simple, but memory-heavy on large canvases.

 Next improvement